newrelic/newrelic-exporter-specs/opentelemetry/OpenTelemetry-Spans.md

 1. Take all OpenTelemetry span attributes, and map them directly over to New Relic span attributes.
 1. The OpenTelemetry span status is comprised of a status code and optional description.
 The status code is `Unset`, `Ok`, or `Error`.
 If the status code is not `Unset`, then add an `otel.status_code` attribute and set it to the value of the status code.
-If the status has a description then add an `otel.status_description` attribute and set it to the value of the description.
+If the status code is not `Unset` and the status has a description then add an
+`otel.status_description` attribute and set it to the value of the description.
 1. If there is a Resource associated with the Span, take all of the Resource's labels and add them as span attributes.